 Map 2-2 illustrates the locations of the 27 incorporated municipalities in Prince George's County.
 The locations of the major government facilities, parklands and municipalities in the County are shown in Map 2-3.
 The municipalities and other government institutions are responsible for collecting their own solid waste; however, these entities utilize the County's disposal facilities, must comply with the County's waste regulations and are a part of this Solid Waste Plan.
-Table 2-3 shows the 2014 Census population for the municipalities in Prince George's County.
+Table 2-3 shows the 2017 Census population for the municipalities in Prince George's County.

-The municipalities do not have separate solid waste plans, as determined through a survey, but are involved with some aspects of recycling including yard material composting, recyclables, and oil and white goods collection for recycling.
-At least two municipalities provide food scrap residential curbside collection and others are developing programs.
+The municipalities do not have separate solid waste plans, as determined through a survey, but are involved with recycling, yard trim composting, and white goods collection for scrap metal recycling.
+At least three municipalities provide food scrap residential curbside collection and at least one municipality is practicing small community based composting and gardening plots for residents.
 Some municipalities provide for their own curbside recyclables collection while others are served by the County collection program.
-Additionally, most municipalities utilize the County's Materials Recycling Facility (MRF) and the Western Branch Yard Waste Composting Facility.
+Additionally, most municipalities utilize the County's Materials Recycling Facility (MRF) and the Organics Composting Facility.
 Further discussion of solid waste management practices of the governmental facilities and the municipalities is presented in Chapters III and IV.